-Device Name This field displays the current name of this device.
-Device Mode Only the ADSL Modem component is operational.
-Router - Both the ADSL Modem and the Router features are operational.
+Router Both the ADSL2+ Modem and the Router features are operational.
 In this mode, this device can provide shared Internet Access to all your LAN users.
 Also, by default, it acts a DHCP Server, providing an IP address and related information to all Wireless and LAN users.
-Modem - Only the ADSL Modem component is operational.
+Modem Only the ADSL2+ Modem component is operational.
 All Router features are disabled.
 This device is "transparent" - it does not perform any operations or make any changes to the network traffic passing through it.
 You need to have a DHCP Server on your LAN to provide IP addresses to the Wireless clients using this Access Point.
-After changing the mode, this device will restart, which will take a few seconds.
-The menu will also change, depending on the mode you are in.
-Language Select the desired option from the drop-down list.
+All traffic received on either the Wireless or LAN interface will be sent over the ADSL connection.